The course is part of these learning paths

 Even if you're doing a good job of maintaining your Azure systems, you might still be able to make some improvements.
 Microsoft provides a very helpful service called Azure Advisor that will not only suggest ways to improve the performance and availability of your applications, but it will even suggest ways to reduce your costs.
 For example, if it finds underutilized virtual machines, it will recommend that you use smaller (and less expensive) VMs to perform the same tasks.

 Azure Advisor also provides security recommendations.
-It actually gets these recommendations from an important service called Azure Security Center, so if you want to get more details, that's the place to go.
-It's a dashboard that gathers security information from resources across your subscriptions and assesses your vulnerabilities.
+It actually gets these recommendations from an important service called Microsoft Defender for Cloud, which was formerly known as Azure Security Center.
+So if you want to get more details, that’s the place to go.
+It’s a dashboard that gathers security information from resources across your subscriptions and assesses your vulnerabilities.

-Then it shows you your resource security hygiene, which is an assessment of how secure your Azure resources are.
+First, it shows you your secure score, which is an assessment of how secure your Azure resources are.
 You can click on it to see a list of recommendations to improve the security of your compute, storage, networking, and identity resources.
-It also gives you an Overall Secure Score to give you an idea of how secure all of your resources are.
 Each recommendation shows you how much your secure score would be improved if you were to implement the recommendation.
+You don’t have to implement these recommendations, but it’s usually a good idea.

-Finally, the Threat Protection panel shows you how many security alerts you have.
-These are potential threats that were detected by Azure Advanced Threat Protection.
+Finally, the Workloads protection panel shows you how many security alerts you have.
+These are potential threats that were detected by Microsoft Threat Intelligence.
 You can click on it to see the actual alerts so you can address them.

 So far in this course, I've only talked about creating Azure resources manually, but once you're happy with a particular configuration for a resource, such as a virtual machine, you'll probably want to create nearly identical resources in a more automated way.
 The solution is something called an ARM template.
 ARM is short for Azure Resource Manager.